 The Greek government is running out of tricks to avoid a default.
 Last week, officials there paid €750 million Greece owed to the IMF by borrowing €650 from the IMF; a last resort gimmick they won’t be able to repeat.

 Absent finding an agreement with lenders to modify loans and dramatically reduce what is owed, the Greeks will be in outright default as early as next month.
-This summer should tell the tale on Greece’s future within the European Union.
+This summer should tell the tale of Greece’s future within the European Union.

 Should Greece default and exit the EU, it will be the first event of its kind, and it has the potential to open a Pandora’s Box.
 There will be bank failures within Greece and pain for anyone holding Greek debt.
-It could pave the way for bankruptcy and an exit in a number of other nations where finances are also in shambles.
+It could pave the way for bankruptcy and an exit in several other nations where finances are also in shambles.
 And no one can confidently predict the outcome in derivatives markets where banks and hedge funds have been making highly leveraged bets.

 Should the Greeks manage to reach an accord with lenders, markets will have to contend with a different set of challenges.
 You can bet other overly indebted nations including Ireland, Spain, Portugal, and Italy will aggressively pursue similar deals.
-The pain for bond holders isn’t likely to end with Greece.
+The pain for bondholders isn’t likely to end with Greece.

 The EU has a flood of bad debt swirling around its knees, but officials there continue to pretend they stand on solid ground.
 Regardless of whether Greece defaults outright or manages to cut a deal, it looks like the pretending will have to stop – and soon.